Turkey’s premier calls on opposition to respect referendum

-ANKARA, Turkey (AP) — Turkey’s prime minister has called on the opposition to respect the result of a referendum that will expand the powers of the office of the president.
+ANKARA, Turkey (AP) — Turkey’s prime minister on Tuesday called on the opposition to respect the result of a referendum that will give sweeping new powers to the office of the president.

-In an address to legislators from his ruling party on Tuesday, Binali Yildirim said the people had voted to switch from a parliamentary to a presidential system, adding: the “opposition should not speak after the people have spoken.”
+Binali Yildirim made the call during an address to legislators from his ruling party, as the country’s main opposition party prepared to apply to the country’s highest electoral board to seek an annulation of Sunday’s vote which gave President Recep Tayyip Erdogan’s “yes” camp a narrow win.

-An unofficial tally carried by the country’s state-run news agency gave President Recep Tayyip Erdogan’s “yes” camp a narrow win.
+The Republican People’s Party, or CHP, called for the vote on the referendum to be annulled citing a series of irregularities, particularly an electoral board decision to accept ballots that didn’t bear official stamps, as required by Turkish law.

-Opposition parties called for the vote to be annulled because of a series of irregularities, particularly an electoral board decision to accept ballots that didn’t bear official stamps, as required by Turkish law.
+Monitors from the Organization for Security and Cooperation in Europe, who also listed numerous irregularities, said the move undermined important election safeguards, drawing a harsh rebuke from Erdogan.

 Most Read Stories